fwupd/fwupd/docs/fwupd.conf.md

 **EspLocation=**

-  Override the location used for the EFI system partition (ESP) path.
+  Set the preferred location used for the EFI system partition (ESP) path.
-  This is typically used if UDisks is not available, or was not able to automatically identify the location for any reason.
+  This is typically used if UDisks was not able to automatically identify the location for any reason.

 **Manufacturer=**